Carrickfergus Castle Northern Ireland a tale of ghosts, pirates, & Normans

 Interesting facts about Carrickfergus castle

-The Castle is extremely well-preserved and considered one of the finest examples of medieval castles in Ireland.
+The Castle is considered one of the finest examples of Castles in Ireland.
+Carrickfergus played an important military role until 1928 and remains one of the best preserved medieval structures in Ireland.
 It has the remains of its original curtain wall with a tower on the east side and a postern gate on the seaward side.

 Historians believe that the east Tower was the location of the Chapel and it has a chamber on the first floor with crossbow loops found on the basement levels and a Romanesque double window.